nphau/android-weather-client/README.md

 The architecture is built around Android Architecture Components.

-We followed the recommendations laid out in the Guide to App Architecture when deciding on the architecture for the app.
-We kept logic away from Activities and Fragments and moved it to ViewModels.
-We observed data using LiveData and used the Data Binding Library to bind UI components in layouts to the app's data sources.
+I followed the recommendations laid out in the Guide to App Architecture when deciding on the architecture for the app.
+I kept logic away from Activities and Fragments and moved it to ViewModels.
+I observed data using LiveData and used the Data Binding Library to bind UI components in layouts to the app's data sources.

-We used a Repository layer for handling data operations
+I used a Repository layer for handling data operations

 ### Kotlin

 [![made-with-Kotlin](https://img.shields.io/badge/Made%20with-Kotlin.v1.4.10-1f425f.svg)](https://kotlinlang.org/)

-We made an early decision to rewrite the app from scratch to bring it in line with our thinking about modern Android architecture.
-Using Kotlin for the rewrite was an easy choice: we liked Kotlin's expressive, concise, and powerful syntax; we found that Kotlin's support for safety features for nullability and immutability made our code more resilient; and we leveraged the enhanced functionality provided by Android Ktx extensions.
+I made an early decision to rewrite the app from scratch to bring it in line with our thinking about modern Android architecture.
+Using Kotlin for the rewrite was an easy choice: I liked Kotlin's expressive, concise, and powerful syntax; I found that Kotlin's support for safety features for nullability and immutability made our code more resilient; and I leveraged the enhanced functionality provided by Android Ktx extensions.

 ## 🎨 Dependencies